 Archimedes famously proclaimed: “Give me a lever long enough and I shall move the world.”
 In finance, like in physics, leverage allows accomplishing incredible acts with only a fraction of the effort.
 We talked about our hard money loans and the leverage they provide in our previous blogs, but let me re-cap.

 In other words, to use leverage is to use something to its maximum advantage.
 What I want to focus on today is that in order to leverage anything – be it money, influence, or physical force – you need to be already in possession of at least some of it.
 You cannot leverage something that you don’t have.
 No matter how long your lever is, you “shall not move the world” if you are not willing to apply a certain amount of force.
 Likewise, if you don’t have at least some starting capital to invest in a transaction, you cannot expect to leverage it to its maximum potential.
-The maximum potential of nothing is still nothing.
+No money down hard money loans are problematic because the maximum potential of nothing is still nothing.

 Hard Money Loans Allow You to Use the Cash That You Already Have to Its Maximum Potential